Commonly Confused Owls in Florida

 This call is a recording by: Patrick Blake, XC339742.
 (Accessible at https://www.xeno-canto.org/172893)

 Barn Owls live in open habitats across most of the lower 48 United States but is the least common species in Florida.
-These include grasslands, deserts, marshes, agricultural fields, strips of forest, woodlots, ranchlands, brushy fields, and suburbs and cities.
+These include grasslands, deserts, marshes, agricultural fields, strips of forest, woodlots, ranchlands, brushy fields, suburbs, and cities.

-They usually stand 12-16 inches tall with a large white, rounded heart or satellite dish shaped face.
+They usually stand 12-16 inches tall with a largely white, rounded heart or satellite dish-shaped face.
 They have mottled tan and grey feathers on their back and wings with mostly white feathers across their chest and legs.

-The call is an eerie shriek, which may have led to many of the folk tales, susp[rstitions, and urban legends which focus on this species.
+The call is an eerie shriek, which may have led to many of the folk tales, susperstitions, and urban legends which focus on this species.
 Hear it here:

 This call is a recording by: Paul Marvin, XC356413.
 (Accessible at https://www.xeno-canto.org/356413)